AtLongLastAnalytics/visar/docs/ROADMAP.md

 **Dashboard text search**
 Add a free-text search box to the dashboard to filter findings by vulnerability ID, severity, or description keywords.
 All data is already embedded in the HTML - this is a pure JavaScript enhancement that significantly improves usability when reviewing large result sets.

----

-## v1.4.0+ - Ecosystem Expansion

-Broader platform and integration support, driven by community demand.

-### Planned Features

-**GitLab and Bitbucket support**
-Extend URL validation and authentication token handling to support repositories hosted on GitLab (including self-hosted instances) and Bitbucket.
-Many enterprise and regulated-sector teams run internal GitLab deployments - this removes the current GitHub-only constraint.

-**SARIF output format**
-Emit findings in [SARIF](https://sarifweb.azurewebsites.net/) (Static Analysis Results Interchange Format), the industry-standard format for security tool output.
-Enables VISaR results to be ingested directly into security dashboards, SIEM tools, and any platform with SARIF support.

-**Notification webhooks (Slack / Microsoft Teams)** Post a scan summary to a configured Slack channel or Teams webhook after each run.
-Configurable severity threshold - for example, only notify on HIGH or above.
-Useful for teams that run scheduled or batch scans and want visibility without polling the output files.

-**Direct dependency scanning (`--deps PATH`)**
-Parse dependency manifests (`requirements.txt`, `pyproject.toml`, `package.json`, etc.) directly and query OSV for each listed package - without invoking the OSSF Scorecard Docker container.
-Faster than a full repo scan and useful for quick pre-integration checks or environments where Docker is unavailable.

-**Reusable GitHub Action**
-Publish VISaR as a reusable GitHub Actions action so teams can embed vulnerability scanning directly into their own CI/CD pipelines without any local installation or Docker setup.
-The action wraps the existing CLI and surfaces findings as workflow annotations and a downloadable report artefact.

----

-## Contributing

-Contributions are welcome.
-See [Contributing.md](./Contributing.md) for code style, linting, and testing guidelines.

-If you have a feature request or have found a bug, please open an issue on [GitHub Issues](https://github.com/AtLongLastAnalytics/visar/issues).